samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You create a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) of yellow, nauseating gas centered on a point within range.
 The cloud is [Heavily Obscured](/sources/dnd/free-rules/rules-glossary#HeavilyObscured).
 The cloud lingers in the air for the duration or until a strong wind (such as the one created by [Gust of Wind](/spells/2619137-gust-of-wind)) disperses it.

 Each creature that starts its turn in the Sphere must succeed on a Constitution saving throw or have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition until the end of the current turn.
-While Poisoned in this way, the creature can’t take an action or a Bonus Action.
+While Poisoned in this way, the creature can't take an action or a Bonus Action.

 ---